 Not assessed (NA) - is recorded where the available evidence is extremely limited, poorly understood, or completely absent.
 As a result, the pressure/feature combination is excluded from the assessment process, for example, the pressure 'Litter'.
-'Not assessed' is also recorded for the 'pollutant' pressures because it was felt that the pressure benchmark (compliance with all relevant environmental standards' could result in misleading assessments, and because the evidence was not updated in the latest update of the sensitivity dataset.
+'Not assessed' was also recorded for the 'pollutant' pressures because it was felt that the 2014 pressure benchmark (compliance with all relevant environmental standards' could result in misleading assessments.
+The 'pollutant' pressure assessments are currently under review (see Tyler-Walters et al., 2022).